There is a foundational question that sits at the threshold of Pesach — one that is so familiar, it is often overlooked:

 What is the relationship between Shabbos and Geulah — גאולה (redemption)?

-To approach this properly, we must first redefine what Geulah actually is.
+To approach this properly, we must first understand what Geulah actually is.

 Geulah is often understood as liberation — a movement from oppression to freedom, from suffering to relief.
 But Chazal and the deeper layers of Torah describe something far more precise and far more radical:

-Exile — גלות (galut) — is not only physical displacement.
-It is a condition in which reality itself is obscured.
-Truth exists, but it is concealed beneath layers of טבע — nature, habit, and perception.
+Exile — גלות — is not only physical displacement. it is a state in which truth exists, but is concealed.
+Truth concealed beneath layers of טבע — nature, habit, and perception.

 Geulah, then, is not the creation of something new.

-It is the unveiling of what was always there.
+It is the unveiling of what was always there — a truth that becomes revealed and recognizable.

-This idea is expressed with striking clarity in the words of the Rambam:
+This idea is expressed with striking clarity in the words of the Rambam's Mishneh Torah, who describes the end of days::

 ומלאה הארץ דעה את ה׳ כמים לים מכסים